steinwurf/score-android/README.rst

 License
 -------

-THIS IS UNPUBLISHED PROPRIETARY SOURCE CODE OF STEINWURF The copyright notice above does not evidence any actual or intended publication of such source code.
+THIS IS UNPUBLISHED PROPRIETARY SOURCE CODE OF STEINWURF.